NVIDIA/spark-rapids/docs/compatibility.md

 256-bit decimal values.
 We might implement that at some point, but until then we try to cover as much of division and multiplication as possible.

-To combat this as much as possible we look at the query plan and try to determine what is the smallest precision and scale for each parameter that would let us still produce the exact same answer as Apache Spark.
+To combat this we look at the query plan and try to determine what is the smallest precision and scale for each parameter that would let us still produce the exact same answer as Apache Spark.
+We effectively try to undo what Spark did when widening the types to make them common.

 #### Division

 In Spark the output of a division operation is

 ```scala
 val precision = p1 - s1 + s2 + max(6, s1 + p2 + 1)